2021–2022 Iranian protests

-The 2021–2022 Iranian protests erupted on 15 July 2021 to protest the water shortages and crisis, but were quickly met with police violence and brutality.
-"Bloody Aban", November 2021 saw further protests due to water shortages but various other protests and strikes also took place due to the worsening economic situation.
+Protests erupted in Iran on 15 July 2021 over water shortages, but were quickly met with police violence and brutality.
+November 2021 saw further protests due to water shortages; various other protests and strikes also took place due to the worsening economic situation.
 In August 2021, Amnesty International noted that brutal forces have been used by the Security Forces to oppress the protesters.

 Late 2020 and early 2021

 A nonviolent three-day strike campaign was launched by toll workers in Ghazvin against employment statuses, meaning high unemployment.
 On 14 February 2021, nationwide protests erupted in protest against an insufficient pension for retirees, fueled by inflation rates reaching 45%, demanding justice over the deaths of 1500 during the 2019–2020 Iranian protests and an end to poverty.
 Iran's Stock Market Exchange bubble finally burst on 24 January.
 As a result, many people lost investments, so there were large protests in Tehran where police fired on protesters.
 On 7 February, the Iranian media warned of another uprising after major protests in February.

 Between December and January, thousands of stock owners and stock marketers took to the streets in protest against the stock crash in Iran.
 Kohgiluyeh County saw protests in January, demonstrating against water crisis and polluted water, calling for the government to take action over the crisis.
 These deprived workers spread their empty tablecloths on the street.
 Contract workers in Ilam and Tehran led large rallies over uncertainty of their employment status (around 13,000 went on strike).
 The employees and retirees taking to the streets in December held rallies over the crisis in the country, mainly in Ahvaz, where major gatherings have been held since November, protesting nonpayments and low wages.
 Thousands of ranchers, livestock workers and university students held rallies over unequal society, calling for president Hassan Rouhani to listen to their demands.
 Hundreds of school teachers, nurses and contact health workers held marches in Tehran over unequal job status and employment issues, with demands for authorities to clarify their employment status.
 Drivers of fuel tankers led ten days of labour protests in November–December, to protest low fares and demand higher fares in Arak and Kermanshah.
 Workers in Ahvaz and restaurant workers and shop owners protested humidity and conditions during work period, inspiring thousands of other worker groups across the country to protest in strike action, starting on 26 November and ending on 1 December.
 Poultry farmers and municipality workers led protests as well as retired workers in Khuzestan.
 Hundreds of academic staff and faculty members in Mahshahr took to the streets to embrace the same demands of the protesters in other cities.
 Protests by bus drivers, truckers unions, landowners, sugarcane workers, cargo workers, farmers took to the streets in Shush (over the lack of job security and privatisation of sugarcane worker factories), Isfahan (where farmers protested irrigation water rights), protesting their harsh living conditions and more depriving issues these groups are facing.